godmeta/HEF-Contest/README.md

 Now let us call this the final goal of DMeta Decentralised Metaverse:

-- Z (Step Z of A...Z): Achieve 0.1% MAGA revenues (amount to more than USD 1 billion per year) by 2030!!
+- Step Z (Z of A...Z): Achieve 0.1% MAGA revenues (amount to more than USD 1 billion per year) by 2030!!

+- Step A: DMeta Omnihash -- Start recruiting a DOWNLINES today with DMeta Omnihash -- godmeta.github.io/h